Bijective numeration: The bijective base-26 system

 With this choice of notation, the number sequence (starting from 1) begins A, B, C, ..., X, Y, Z, AA, AB, AC, ..., AX, AY, AZ, BA, BB, BC, ...

-Each digit position represents a power of twenty-six, so for example, the numeral ABC represents the value 23 × 26^{1} + 9 × 26^{0} = 731 in base 10.
+Each digit position represents a power of twenty-six, so for example, the numeral WI represents the value 23 × 26^{1} + 9 × 26^{0} = 607 in base 10.

 Many spreadsheets including Microsoft Excel use this system to assign labels to the columns of a spreadsheet, starting A, B, C, ..., Z, AA, AB, ..., AZ, BA, ..., ZZ, AAA, etc. For instance, in Excel 2013, there can be up to 16384 columns (214 in binary code), labeled from A to XFD.
+Malware variants are also named using this system: for example, the first widespread Microsoft Word macro virus, Concept, is formally named WM/Concept.A, its 26th variant WM/Concept.Z, the 27th variant WM/Concept.AA, et seq.
 A variant of this system is used to name variable stars.
 It can be applied to any problem where a systematic naming using letters is desired, while using the shortest possible strings.

 Historical notes

 The fact that every non-negative integer has a unique representation in bijective base-k (k ≥ 1) is a "folk theorem" that has been rediscovered many times.
 Early instances are Foster (1947) for the case k = 10, and Smullyan (1961) and Böhm (1964) for all k ≥ 1.
 Smullyan uses this system to provide a Gödel numbering of the strings of symbols in a logical system; Böhm uses these representations to perform computations in the programming language P′′.
 Knuth (1969) mentions the special case of k = 10, and Salomaa (1973) discusses the cases k ≥ 2.
 Forslund (1995) appears to be another rediscovery, and hypothesizes that if ancient numeration systems used bijective base-k, they might not be recognized as such in archaeological documents, due to general unfamiliarity with this system.